 - 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the:

 - a base cover

 - b battery

 - 3 To remove the system fan:

-- a Unroute the eDP cable from its routing channel on the system fan [1] and disconnect the system fan cable from its connector on the system board [2].
+- a Unroute the eDP cable from the routing channel on the system fan [1].
+Disconnect the system fan cable from its connector on the system board [2].

-b Remove the 2 M2.5x5 screws that secure the fan to the computer [1] and lift the fan off the computer [2].
+b Remove the 3 M2.5x5 screws securing the fan to the palmrest [1] and then lift the fan off the computer [2].